Writing

 June 2020 - Present

 I've been working on a secondary-world fantasy called Pelagic, the first book in a trilogy.
 It's inspired by Greek Mythology, Pirates of the Caribbean, The Legend of Korra, and the Endless Ocean games.
 The main story takes place in a setting based on the Eastern Mediterranean with a 1930s level of technology.
-I finished the rough draft January 2023, and now I'm revising and rewriting the story for the 2nd draft, which is part of my creative writing thesis.
-I plan to professionally publish the series.
+I finished the rough draft January 2023, and now I'm revising and rewriting the story for the 2nd draft, part of which I submitted for my creative writing thesis.
+I hope to professionally publish the series.

 The Antithesis